Jackel32/Claude_Clone/README.md

 Smarter Context for Chat: Augment the vector search context.
 When a user's query mentions a specific function or class (e.g., "explain the runIndex function"), use the AST to find that exact symbol and add its full source code to the prompt, in addition to the vector search results.
 This provides the AI with more precise, targeted information.

-Dependency-Aware Analysis: Enhance the AST analysis to map the dependency graph of the project (which files import which other files).
-This would allow the AI to answer more complex questions like, "If I change this function, what other parts of the application might be affected?"

 2. Adding New Commands & Capabilities
 Automated Documentation Generation (kinch-code docs): Create a new command that scans the entire project, uses the AI to summarize key modules and functions, and generates a comprehensive DOCUMENTATION.md file.